RegenAg SA

 You, your food and ecosystem services

 Worldwide the production of food, fibre and industrial products under industrial production methods, erodes our soils, damages the environment and is responsible for 24% of greenhouse gas emissions.
-The combination of ploughs, chemicals and fertilisers applied by farmers for the past 75 years has depleted our soils to where they fail to deliver the other ecosystem service we require and produce nutrient poor food.
+The combination of ploughs, chemicals and fertilisers applied by farmers for the past 75 years has depleted our soils to where they fail to deliver the other ecosystem service we require and we produce nutrient poor food.

 The solution to many of these problems is simple.
 If we transition the world's farmers to become stewards of the Soil-Plant Ecosystem, and reward them accordingly, we can rapidly bring back healthy soils and the associated ecosystem services.
+We as a society just have to realise this and act on it.

 At the centre of much of this is carbon.
-The big problem with carbon is that we have displaced it from the soil where it is needed for healthy ecosystem function into the atmosphere where it has become a problem.
+The big problem with carbon is that we have displaced it from the soil, where it is needed for healthy ecosystem function, into the atmosphere where it has become a problem.
 Thanks to what they hear on a daily basis our children can be forgiven for thinking that carbon, the building block of life, is evil.
 Not only is it not evil it lies at the centre of the Soil-Plant Ecosystem, it is the currency that drives that system.

 The Green Revolution - aka Industrial Agriculture - has been everything but green.
 In the quest for yields and profits our soils have been destroyed, our crops and vegetables are grown in a chemical soup, our cattle and sheep eat grains rather than grazing grass as they evolved to, ecosystem function has been broken, rural economies ruined and the whole system is powered by fossil fuels rather than by the sun.

-The remarkable thing in all of this gloom is the forgiving nature of our soils and soil biology and how quickly they can return to health once we stop assailing them with our production methods.
+The remarkable thing in all of this gloom is the forgiving nature of our soils and soil biology and how quickly they can return to health once we stop waring on them with our production methods.
 By practicing regenerative soil health principles our soils heal themselves and in the process they heal a wide range of environmental issues - soil loss, desertification, the carbon cycle, the water cycle and many other cycles and ecosystem services.

 The solution lies in 1.) building pathways for farmers to move towards regenerative systems and 2.) pathways for capital to invest in and reward farmers for transitioning to regenerative systems.
 Only 3% of global GDP is in primary agriculture and primary agriculture is up to its eyeballs in debt.
 If the remaining 97% don't invest in and incentivise primary agriculture we cannot bring about the change we require.